 That's the reason why anyone appraising a Fifty of Sixties classic car being considered for restoration should go armed with digital camera to capture and document all repairs and renovations that will need to bring the vehicle's interior back to a reasonable working condition.>

 A classic car interior restoration covers several stages, which are only remotely interlinked.
-They run as follows:
+They run as follows:- Instruments and gauges.

 Only when an instrument or gauge has been removed from the dashboard and taken to a restoration specialist will a detailed estimate of costs and time scale involved.
 The critical gauges that will need to be in perfect order are - oil, temperature and fuel.